 - securely through eToro's websiteBest For:Demo Accounts

 eToro fundamentally changed the way many people trade and invest with its social trading platform.
 Social trading involves mirroring another trader or investor’s transactions in a special social trading account.
-While you make the same amount proportionally as the trader you’re copying, you also take the same percentage of losses the trader takes in their account.
-You can trade both traditional investments like stocks and ETFs and cryptos all on the same platform with eToro, making it a fantastic all-around platform.
+While you make the same amount proportionally as the trader you’re copying, you also take the same percentage of losses the trader takes.
+You can trade traditional investments like stocks and exchange-traded funds (ETFs) and cryptos on the same platform with eToro, making it a fantastic all-around platform.

 Winner of Benzinga's FinTech Awards for Best Multi-Asset Platform.